Legersky/SpatialGraphEmbeddings/README.md

 please, provide a method `constructEquations_YOUR_GRAPH` with sphere equations in *graphEmbeddings3D.graphEmbedding*, and modify the constructor accordingly.
 For the sampling method, subgraphs suitable for sampling must be added to constructor of *graphEmbeddings3D.algRealEmbeddings*.
-We appreciate if you share your changes in this repository.
+We appreciate if you share your changes in the [GitHub repository](https://github.com/Legersky/SpatialGraphEmbeddings).

 ## Tests
 `python test_6vert.py` runs the sampling method for octahedron